Requirements for Incoming Students

 *Please note, immunization requirements must be submitted, even if non-compliance fee was applied, in order to register for class or make a change to your registration.

 For more information, visit Immunizations.

 2. Complete AlcoholEdu and Sexual Assault Prevention course: All incoming students, including transfer students, are required to complete online courses called AlcoholEdu and Sexual Assault Prevention for Undergraduates/Graduates.
 These two courses provide students with important information and resources around alcohol abuse prevention and sexual violence prevention.
-The courses will be released in early August and are due in early September.
+The courses will be released in late Jan and will be due in mid Feb.
 The course will be emailed to new students, and reminders will be sent out periodically about the courses.
 For more information on these courses, visit AlcoholEdu for College & SAP.
 Please email firstname.lastname@example.org if you have any questions.
 The Wellness Center provides confidential advocacy services for students who have experienced gender-based violence.
 Please call The Line at 773-494-3810 if you need support or resources.
 The Line is open Monday-Friday, 8am-4:30pm and 24 hours on the weekend when classes are in session.

 Connecting to Mental Health and Medical Care

 The Wellness Center offers medical and mental health services for students.

 The Wellness Center offers therapy in a brief treatment model to students, and students can make appointments by phone or online when they start school in the fall.
 If you are an incoming student that currently utilizes mental health services and plans to see a therapist in the spring, we encourage you to reach out to the Wellness Center before the spring semester begins.
 Call the Wellness Center at 773-508-2530, option 3, and leave a voicemail.
 An available mental health staff member will call you back shortly.